KeychainMDIP/kc/doc/DID-scheme/README.md

         return
     generate initial document from anchor
-    retrieve all update operations from did's registry for all updates until atTme:
+    retrieve all update operations from did's registry for all updates until atTime:
         if signature is valid and update is valid: apply update to DID document
     return DID document